open-edge-insights/eii-messagebus/EII_Message_Bus_User_Guide.md

 #### Request/Response

-## EIS Message Bus Development
+## EII Message Bus Development

-This section covers various instructions and tutorials for developing new features for the EIS Message Bus library.
+This section covers various instructions and tutorials for developing new features for the EII Message Bus library.
 It does not cover how to use the message bus or its APIs, that is covered in previous sections.

 ### Developing Protocols

 #### Overview

-Protocols are at the bottom most layer of the EIS Message Bus stack.
-They provide the implementation for the messaging primitives supported by the EIS Message Bus.
+Protocols are at the bottom most layer of the EII Message Bus stack.
+They provide the implementation for the messaging primitives supported by the EII Message Bus.
 The main tasks expected of a protocol are as follows:

 1. Initialize the state of the underlying message library (i.e. ZeroMQ, DDS, etc.)
 2. Implement methods for initializing contexts for publishers, subscribers,